VortexCoyote/x3tr0v.github.io/_posts/2020-03-09-Specialization.md

 ## Rendering the waveform efficiently
-## The Editing and placement of "BPM Points"
+## The Editing and placement of BPM Points

 ## Resources